ansible/ansible-container/docs/rst/reference/deploy.rst

 Mount one or more volumes to the Conductor container.
 Specify volumes as strings using the Docker volume format.

-.. option:: --roles-path LOCAL_PATH

-If you have Ansible roles in a local path other than your `ansible/` directory that you wish to use, specify that path with this option.

 .. option:: --username

 If the registry requires authentication, pass the username.